 -

 Home prices in Fort Worth are 60.4% lower than in New York City. - Income in Fort Worth is 16.4% lower than in New York City, so you could earn less for doing the same job.
-The top employers in Fort Worth include AMR/American Airlines, Texas Health Resources, and Lockheed Martin Aeronautics Company.
+The top employers in Fort Worth — including AMR/American Airlines, Texas Health Resources, and Lockheed Martin Aeronautics Company — may pay more.

-- The cost of living for a family in Fort Worth is 54.6% lower than in New York City.
+- A move to Fort Worth can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 54.6% less than what it costs in New York City.

 - The unemployment rate in Fort Worth is 67.86% lower than in New York City.

-- Youโll spend more on retail and restaurants in Fort Worth, since the cityโs sales taxes in Fort Worth are 3.13% higher than in New York City.
+- Shopping and dining out will likely be a little pricier in Fort Worth, since its sales taxes are 3.13% higher than what you are paying in New York City.

 - One perk of moving to Fort Worth is paying less in state income taxes, which are 100.00% lower than in New York City.